IMMEDIATE MANAGEMENT OF THE COMPROMISED AIRWAY

 B. Patients with Respiratory Effort

 Administer high-flow oxygen.
 Clear and position the airway as described above.
-Identify evidence of ...
+Identify ...